ember-learn/ember-blog/source/2020-05-15-the-ember-times-issue-148.md

 ## [Ember performance tweaks 🏎](https://abhilashlr.in/ember-performance-tweaks-part-1)

-[Abhilash LR (@abhilashlr)](https://github.com/abhilashlr) blogs about **optimising build timelines & bundle size** in your Ember apps, the first in a series on getting started with performance optimizations!
+[Abhilash LR (@abhilashlr)](https://github.com/abhilashlr) blogs about **optimizing build timelines & bundle size** in your Ember apps, the first in a series on getting started with performance optimizations!
 Check out his tips and tricks in the writeup [here](https://abhilashlr.in/ember-performance-tweaks-part-1).
 Highlights include:

 * Speeding up development
   * Removing tests from the dev build